|Nutrition Facts (per serving)|

 Muhammara, a name derived from the Arabic word for reddened, is a spicy red pepper and walnut dip.
-It's origins are Syrian but it's now found all over the Middle East and Turkey.
+Its origins are Syrian but it's now found all over the Middle East and Turkey.

 Because it's such a flavorful dip, it also works well as a sauce for meat, chicken and even fish.
 This particular muhammara recipe is not too spicy and perfect for beginners.
 But, while it may seem a bit intimidating at first, once you start making this dish, you'll find your perfect balance of ingredients to suit your taste.
 Enjoy!

-- 3 Red bell peppers
+- 3 red bell peppers

-- 1 Medium yellow onion, peeled and diced
+- 1 medium yellow onion (peeled and diced)

-- 1/2 Cup olive oil
+- 1/2 cup olive oil

-- 1/2 Cup breadcrumbs
+- 1/2 cup breadcrumbs

-- 1 1/2 Tablespoons chili powder, or 1 fresh Fresno chile, chopped
+- 1 1/2 tablespoons chili powder or 1 fresh Fresno chile (chopped)

-- 1/4 Teaspoon cumin
+- 1/4 teaspoon cumin

-Roast for about 10-12 minutes, turning approximately every 4 minutes.
-(If desired, you can also substitute jarred or deli ready made roasted red peppers.)
+Roast for about 10 to 12 minutes, turning approximately every four minutes.
+(If desired, you can also substitute jarred or deli ready-made roasted red peppers.)

 In the meantime, place the breadcrumbs in a food processor and add 2 tablespoons of cold water.

 Remove the peppers from the oven and peel off the skin.

-Cut open and remove the seeds.
 Cut into pieces and add to the breadcrumb mixture in the food processor.

 Add the sauteed onions and olive oil to the food processor and blend to a dip consistency.